abw/badger-database-js/manual/table_methods.md

 ```

 The object passed as the only argument identifies the rows that you want to delete.
-You can omit this if you want to delete all rows in the table.
-Naturally, you should use this method with caution.

 The SQL generated will look something like this: